 A CaseTask can be used to call another Case.
-A CaseTask triggers the creation of an instance of that other Case, which creation denotes the initial transition in the CMMN-defined lifecycle of a Case instance (see 7.3).
+A CaseTask triggers the creation of an instance of that other Case, which creation denotes the initial transition in the CMMN-defined lifecycle of a Case instance (see 8.3).

-The difference between using a CaseTask and a Stage is that a CaseTask calls a Case that has its own context, i.e., it is based on its own CaseFile, whereas a Stage represents behavior that shares the same context with the Stage, i.e., it is based on the same CaseFile and is "embedded" in the same Case.
+The difference between using a CaseTask and a Stage is that a CaseTask invokes a new Case that has its own context, i.e., it is based on its own CaseFile(implements reuse), whereas a Stage is in the context of the current Case, i.e., it is based on the same CaseFile and is "embedded" in the current Case (implements composition).